H7O/DB2RestAPI/README.md

     </update_contact>
 ```

-> **connection_string_name**
+**About `connection_string_name`:**
-The `connection_string_name` tag is optional and used to specify the connection string name for the query.
+- Optional tag to specify which connection string to use for the query
-The app is designed to pickup the `default` connection string you define in
-`/config/settings.xml` under `ConnectionStrings` node if you haven't set one here.
+- Defaults to the `default` connection string defined in `/config/settings.xml` under `ConnectionStrings`
-However, if you need to access a different database for a specific query,
+- Use this to access different databases for specific queries—just ensure the connection string is defined in `settings.xml`
-you can set a different connection string name here, given that you've defined it in `/config/settings.xml` under `ConnectionStrings` node.

 ### Example 3 - Retrieving contact records along with the total number of records

 Now, let's try to retrieve records from the `contacts` table along with the total number of records.
-1. To do that, change the request URL to `https://localhost:<your_custom_port>/contacts` and change the request method to `GET`.
+1. Change the request URL to `https://localhost:<your_custom_port>/contacts` and set the request method to `GET`.
-1. Fill `Content-Type` header with `application/json`.
+2. Set the `Content-Type` header to `application/json`.
-1. Send the request and you should see the following JSON respons:
+3. Send the request and you should see the following JSON response:
 ```json
 {
 	"count": 3,